ipfs/ipfs-blog/src/_blog/libp2p-day-2022-recap.md

 @[youtube](qG_1bYVtGO4)

-Marten gave an updated version of a [P2P Paris talk](https://www.youtube.com/watch?v=aXYUw9tikaQ) covering the intricacies of browser communication with other nodes and discussed recent break throughs.
-He outlined what’s possible with libp2p in the browser today, gave an overview of WebSockets, [WebTransport](https://github.com/libp2p/specs/tree/master/webtransport), and [WebRTC](https://github.com/libp2p/specs/tree/master/webrtc), and future next steps.
+Marten gave an updated version of a [P2P Paris talk](https://www.youtube.com/watch?v=aXYUw9tikaQ) covering the intricacies of browser communication with other nodes and discussed recent breakthroughs.
+He outlined the current capabilities with libp2p in the browser and gave an overview of WebSockets, [WebTransport](https://github.com/libp2p/specs/tree/master/webtransport), and [WebRTC](https://github.com/libp2p/specs/tree/master/webrtc), and future next steps.
-To top it off, Marten linked to [the brand new libp2p connectivity website](https://connectivity.libp2p.io/); a site he put together to make the libp2p connectivity story easier to understand!
+To top it off, Marten linked to [the brand new libp2p connectivity website](https://connectivity.libp2p.io/), a site he put together to make the libp2p connectivity story easier to understand!

 ### WebTransport Transport